310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 And while you two are doing your very best for your dreams, it seems like both of your parents are determined to keep the shop in top shape.

-They boasted about it, saying, "No way are we gonna die before you."
+They boasted about it, saying, “No way are we gonna die before you.”

 So they said, if neither you nor your brother would take over the shop…